What is Coaching?

 Coaching is a collaborative relationship that supports you to not only clarify your goals and aspirations, but to understand why they are important to you, before putting plans in place to achieve them and to reach your potential.

 My belief is that there is no ‘one size fits all’ in coaching.
 People come to coaching with unique strengths, values, needs and goals that we explore together.
 Sometimes their goals are already clear, and sometimes they emerge during the coaching process.
-I draw on a range of evidence-based coaching practices, from Positive Psychology to solution focused and behavioral approaches, as well as adult learning theory, to best support your individual needs.
+I draw on a range of evidence-based coaching practices, from Positive Psychology to solution focused and behavioral approaches, as well as adult learning theory and intuition, to best support your individual needs.
 I provide clients with a safe, supported space to explore ideas, tools, strategies, and resources they can use for life.
-I listen deeply, providing alternative perspectives, a sounding board and asking questions that challenge people to look at their ideas and situations in a new light.
+I listen deeply, providing alternative perspectives, a sounding board and ask questions that challenge people to look at their ideas and situations in a new light.
 This helps promote self-awareness and generates the insights which create forward movement.
 I offer accountability and an opportunity to co-create the plans, actions and mindsets necessary to support individual development, allowing people to thrive.
-I believe this not only contributes to their own personal and professional development, but also has a positive flow on impact on their teams, direct reports (if relevant), organisations, friends, family, and society at large.
+I believe this not only contributes to their own development, but also has a positive flow on impact on colleagues, friends, family, and society at large.

-Coaching can act as a catalyst for change, learning and development, increasing your choices, confidence and wellbeing.
+Coaching can act as a catalyst for deeper self-awareness, change, learning, and development, increasing your choices, confidence and wellbeing.
 Coaching can support you to be the best version of yourself.

 Individual Coaching | Group Coaching | Face to Face & Virtual Delivery